Victor D. Rosenthal, Founder and Chief Scientific Officer. USA

 Google Scholar: https://scholar.google.com/citations?hl=en&user=AiGrdfUAAAAJ&view_op=list_works&sortby=pubdate

 Ruijie Yin, PhD.
-Senior Bio-Statistician of INICC.
+Principal Biostatistician of INICC.
 U.S.A.

 Ruijie Yin is a Ph.D.
 Biostatistics student at the University of Miami, Miller School of Medicine, in Miami, Florida, United States.
 He graduated from Georgetown University in Washington D.C., United States, with a Master of Science degree in Biostatistics and Bioinformatics.
 He has honed his skills and expertise in statistics through years of experience by working as a statistician or statistical programmer for many global pharmaceutical companies and research institutions, including Otsuka America Pharmaceutical, Inc. (OAPI) in Princeton, New Jersey, United States, the Takeda Pharmaceutical Company in Cambridge, Massachusetts, United States, and IQVIA in Shanghai, China.
 He has a wealth of knowledge in clinical trials for non-small cell lung cancer and Alzheimer’s disease, as well as other areas of drug development such as pharmacokinetics, pharmacodynamics, drug metabolism, patient-reported outcomes, and adverse events, and is well-versed in a wide range of statistical techniques, including experimental design, longitudinal and high-dimensional data analysis, and data visualization.
 He has extensive experience working with industry standards such as Analysis Data Model (ADaM), Study Data Tabulation Model (SDTM), and Clinical Data Interchange Standards Consortium (CDISC) standards.
 Ruijie is also skilled in statistical software such as SAS, R, and Python to perform advanced statistical analyses.
 He is now also providing statistical support for Florida Stroke Registry in Miami, Florida, United States.
 The names of some of published papers include “The impact of COVID-19 on health care–associated infections in intensive care units in low- and middle-income countries: International Nosocomial Infection Control Consortium (INICC) findings”, “The impact of healthcare-associated infections on mortality in ICU: A prospective study in Asia, Africa, Eastern Europe, Latin America, and the Middle East ”, and “Multinational Prospective Cohort Study of Mortality Risk Factors in 198 ICUs of 12 Latin American Countries over 24 Years: The Effects of Healthcare-Associated Infections”.